-Citigroup is an advertising partner of The Ascent, a Motley Fool company.
-Bank of America is an advertising partner of The Ascent, a Motley Fool company.
+John Mackey, former CEO of Whole Foods Market, an Amazon subsidiary, is a member of The Motley Fool’s board of directors.
 C Ruane has no position in any of the shares mentioned.
-The Motley Fool UK has no position in any of the shares mentioned.
+The Motley Fool UK has recommended Amazon.com.
 Views expressed on the companies mentioned in this article are those of the writer and therefore may differ from the official recommendations we make in our subscription services such as Share Advisor, Hidden Winners and Pro.
 Here at The Motley Fool we believe that considering a diverse range of insights makes us better investors.

 Motley Fool UK 2023